jesselpalmer/the-engineering-managers-booklist/README.md

 ### First book

-If you are goind to read one book off of this list, I highly recommend the following:
+If you are going to read one book off of this list, I highly recommend the following:

 [The Manager's Path](https://amzn.to/2DgqkQM) by Camille Fournier [📘](https://amzn.to/2DgqkQM)